 Things to do in Sarawak

 There was so much to do at Gunung Mulu National park in Sarawak Borneo, that it must not be missed.
+Fly into it on a twin-engine plane and you already feel that you are in the middle of nowhere.

-We immediately booked out trek to the Pinnalces, the star attraction of the park and settled in for the night.
+We immediately booked our trek to the Pinnalces, the star attraction of the park and settled in for the night.
 The next day started with a boat ride, stopping at various caves along the way until we reached the entrance to our trail.

 We were let off on the shore and proceeded to hike 8 km in the jungle, with two river crossing in the process.
 We eventually found our way to camp 5 in the middle of the jungle once again where we stayed overnight resting for our climb to the pinnacles.

 First thing in the morning, our guide took us up a rigorous climb.
 At first, we were climbing in a slippery and steep jungle, but 3/4 of the way up, we came to the first of seventeen aluminum ladders.
 This is where it gets fun.
-Climbing on ropes and ladders over crevasse's and drops.
+Climbing on ropes and ladders over crevasses and drops.

 It can be a little hair raising, but the payoff is worth it.
-Once we emerge around a rock,we are treated to a view of dozens of jagged limestone layers reaching forty metres high.
+Once we emerge around a rock, we are treated to a view of dozens of jagged limestone layers reaching forty metres high.
 Magnificent.

-#5 Deer Cave
+9. Deer Cave

+Once we were back at Gunung Mulu Park Headquarters, we made our way out to Deer Cave.
 It is the largest cave chamber in the world and here we were treated to a view of 2 million bats flying out at dusk to feed on the insects.

 It was one of the most extraordinary sights I have ever seen in my life.
 A giant black cloud snaked through the sky performing and arial ballet in front of our eyes.

-#6 Bako National Park
+10. Bako National Park

-And that takes us to the end of our Malaysian Borneo adventure, where we finally got to see the Proboscis Monkey up close and personal at Bako National Park
+And that takes us to the end of our Malaysian Borneo adventure, where we finally got to see the Proboscis Monkey up close and personal at Bako National Park.
+Bako National Park, Sarawak Borneo houses the elusive Proboscis Monkey.

-About the Proboscis Monkey
+11. Proboscis Monkey

+Native only to the Island of Borneo, these peculiar monkeys are an intriguing sight.
+Golden brown in color with a potbelly and a snout nose, the Proboscis Monkey can be found all over Bako.
 Walk quietly through the trails, stop to listen for a while and soon you will find yourself amongst a family playing and feeding above.

 At first, we couldn't find a single one, that is until we realised that they were everywhere above us.
 We just weren't standing still long enough to notice.

 Getting to Bako is half of the fun.
-Permits and accomodation be arranged in Kutching, Sarawak's Capital City and then you hop on a bus to catch a boat to Bako.
+Permits and accommodation be arranged in Kuching, Sarawak’s Capital City and then you hop on a bus to catch a boat to Bako.
+The boat is small and we enjoy the ride, but it is at the approach that it gets fun.
+Riding the tide into the shore, we almost capsize in the waves, we make it fine though and spend the night chilling out at the headquarters.

-#7 Hiking the Headhunters Trail
+13. Hiking the Headhunters Trail

-#8 Stay in a Long House
+15. Stay in a Long House

 There are so many amazing things to do in Borneo, that you need months to fit it all in.